CraigKelly/dmk/README.md

 `sudo` and it currently the only way to get the bash completions.

 Before submiting a pull-request or merging into a mainline branch, you should be sure that `make lint` passes with no errors.
-We use the standard `go vet` plus a few extras.
-Even though we don't use the entire `gometalinter` suite, we do use it to install the linters we use.
-All this can be handled with `make lint-install`.
+Originally we used `gometalinter` with some customizations.
+Now we use `golangci-lint` with default settings.
+Use `make lint-install` to install any tools necessary for linting.

+Currently we do testing and linting in our CI pipeline via GitHub Actions.